peter88213/nv_tlview/README.md

 The [novelibre](https://github.com/peter88213/novelibre/) Python program helps authors organize novels.

-*nv_tlview* is a plugin providing a timeline view.
+*nv_tlview* is a plugin providing a timeline view with sections that are given a narrative date/day and time.

 ---